d1psy-sh/ghmsg/README.md

 # GitHub Message

-GitHub Message is an application that uses the GitHub API to display the messages one user received on GitHub in the terminal.
+GitHub Message is an application that uses the GitHub API to display the messages one user received on GitHub b in the terminal.
 You can set different filters or search for a specific term.

 ## Authentication for GitHub user